Disclosure: As an affiliate, we may earn from qualifying purchases made through links on our site.

 Purify your indoor air by using essential oils in a diffuser.

-Though you can use these wonder oils in a humidifier or diffuser, there are few points that you should consider.
+Though you can use these wonder oils in a humidifier, there are some things that you should know.

 What is a Humidifier